port-labs/port-docs/docs/platform-overview/self-service-actions/port-execution-agent/port-execution-agent.md

 sidebar_position: 1
 ---

-# Port Execution Agent
+# Port execution agent

-Our execution agent provides you a secure and convenient way to listen and act on invocations of Self-Service Actions and changes in the Software Catalog.
+Our execution agent provides you with a secure and convenient way to listen and act on invocations of Self-Service Actions and changes in the software catalog.

 By using the execution agent, you don't need to expose a public endpoint for Port to contact.

-The data flow when using the Port execution agent is:
+The data flow when using the Port execution agent is as follows:

-- A new Self-Service Action or Change in the Software Catalog is invoked;
+- A new Self-Service Action or change in the software catalog is invoked;
 - Port sends the invocation event to your dedicated Kafka topic;
 - The execution agent pulls the new invocation event from your Kafka topic, and sends it to the URL you specified.

 ![Port Agent Architecture](../../../../static/img/platform-overview/self-service-actions/portAgentArchitecture.png)

-## Next Steps
+## Next steps

 [Explore How to install and use the agent](./quickstart)